Emaratilicious/PHPLeague-for-WP/readme.txt

 = Where do I need to add my logos? =

-New folders are - normally - automatically created during the installation in your `uploads` directory.
+A new `phpleague` is - supposedly - automatically created during the installation in your `uploads` directory.
+Then, add your logos in the right folders (mini or big).

 = Another question? =